mvolkmann/blog/src/content-security-policy.md

 const csp = policies.join('; ');
 ```

-It the server code that configures serving static files
+In the server code that configures serving static files
 from a directory like "public", add the
 "Content-Security-Policy" header with the value in the `csp` variable.